-The process used for raising provisions is dependent on the product category and adheres to the Bank's internal policy, subject to minimum provisions required under the RBI guidelines.
+The process used for raising provisions adheres to minimum provisions required under the RBI guidelines.
 In case of unsecured products, outstanding balances are written off at 150 days past due except discretionary lending.
 Unsecured products under discretionary lending are fully provided for at 90 days past due.
 In case of secured products like Mortgages, provision is raised after considering the realisable value of the collateral.
-For all products there are certain accounts such as cases involving bankruptcy, fraud and death, where the loss recognition process is accelerated.
+For all products there are certain accounts such as cases involving fraud and death, where the loss recognition process is accelerated.